 - Bolted joints using bearing bolts and friction bolts;

 - Welded joints using butt and fillet welds;

 - Detailing of joints;

 - Composite section types;

 - Composite section design using headed shear connectors;

 - Composite floor slabs using profiled decking.

 Design of a simple steel structure, using methods from the course.
 Formal report for assessment.
-(Dr Seffen)
+(Prof Seffen)

 Please refer to Form & conduct of the examinations.